Manage your data source - Analysis Services

 The Azure AD Connect tool provides options for directory synchronization and setting up authentication.
 Options include password hash sync, pass-through authentication, and federation.
-If you're not a tenant admin or a local domain administrator, contact your IT admin to help with configuration.
+If you're not an admin or a local domain administrator, contact your IT admin to help with configuration.

 Using Azure AD Connect ensures that the UPN matches between Azure AD and your local Active Directory instance.

 Synchronizing accounts with the Azure AD Connect tool creates new accounts within your Azure AD tenant.

 Use the data source

 After you create the data source, it's available to use with either live connections or through scheduled refresh.